When We Fight for What We Love

 “No.”

-“So, do you think the heart of our struggle against hyper-capitalism is learning how to love one another again?”
+“So, do you think the heart of our struggle in America is learning how to love one another again?”

 She rolled onto her stomach and let her head rest on her arms while she looked at me.